zackbrown/firebasic/README.md

 When this folder is served statically (e.g. from S3,) it responds to basic GET requests API-compatibly with Firebase.

-Useful when you want to remove a Firebase dependency in cases where you only want to use it as a read-only JSON server.
+Useful when you want to remove a Firebase or NoSQL dependency in cases where you only want to use it as a read-only JSON server.

 ##usage